-DRC offers several VA approved network schools for Military veterans who want to obtain a commercial driver’s license using their Post 9/11 GI Bill®.
+DRC offers several network schools for Military veterans who want to obtain a commercial driver’s license using their Post 9/11 GI Bill®.
 For veterans, the Post 9/11 GI Bill® provides expanded benefits for CDL training tuition and even an apprenticeship program.
-You may be eligible to use your GI bill® to help pay your tuition and provide additional assistance while you are training.
+You may be eligible to use your GI Bill® to help pay your tuition and provide additional assistance while you are training.

 Why Driver Resource Center?

 Military veterans interested in a career as a truck driver can get help through DRC.
 It is our goal make the transition to a new career as easy as possible.
 We accomplish this by helping you secure a job offer before enrollment.

 Learn more CDL training opportunities for military veterans.

 Call a career specialist today or apply below.

 *GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill. https://www.benefits.va.gov/GIBILL/Trademark_Terms_of_Use.asp